 In addition to direct survey of mussels, an electrofishing exercise was undertaken to assess whether fish bearing glochidia were present in the river.
-One site on the Owencarrow River was surveyed on 25th May 2009 (Paul Johnston Associates, 2009).
-A total of 4 trout and 40 salmon were counted, and none were found to be encysted with glochidia.
+One site on the Clodiagh River within the freshwater pearl mussel habitat area was surveyed on 29th May 2009 (Paul Johnston Associates, 2009).
+A total of 6 trout and 38 salmon were counted, and none were found to be encysted with glochidia.
 This suggests that although good numbers of fish are present, the mussel population may be too stressed to brood glochidia to maturity.
-The sparse nature of the mussels may also prevent good connection of glochidia with fish, so some augmentation of the population (e.g. bankside glochidial introductions to electofished 0+ salmon) may be required when habitat conditions improve.
+The sparse nature of the mussels may also prevent good connection of glochidia with fish, so captive breeding would be needed to build up a range of ages or some augmentation of the population through bankside glochidial introductions to electofished 0+ salmon.
+The latter would only be useful if habitat conditions were improved to allow for juvenile survival.